mcdonc/breakonthru/README.txt

 What happens if somebody spams the callbutton?
 Pages are throttled to one every 20 seconds (configurable in an argument to the pager process).

-There is no "not answering" message played or voicemail box set up in Asterisk.
+There is no "not answering" message played or voicemail box set up in Asterisk to handle never-answered calls from the front door.
 It's possible to do, I just didn't.

 Calls are limited via pjsua.conf to a total duration of 120 seconds if you just copy it out of breakonthru/config (it's --duration 120).

 Calls will ring when the button is pressed for 30 seconds.
 You can change this in asterisk's extensions.conf (in each Dial directive).

-Why not inline the paging logic into the doorclient?
-Why a separate pager.py?
-The doorclient's mainloop already does a lot of work, dealing with async websockets requests.
-It was clearer to put the paging logic, which actually drives a cli program via pexpect, into a separate process.